Parahelicoprion: Discovery and naming

-The type specimen of Parahelicoprion clerci was found in the Ural Mountains region of Russia, in strata dated to the Artinskian stage of the Cisuralian epoch (early Permian).
-The fossil was embedded in a matrix of very fine-grain marlstone, and although it is exceptionally well-preserved it is broken into multiple fragments.
+The type specimen of Parahelicoprion clerci was found in the Ural Mountains region of Russia, in strata dated to the Artinskian stage of the Cisuralian (early Permian) epoch.
+The fossil was embedded in a matrix of very fine-grain marlstone, and although it is well-preserved it is broken into multiple fragments.
 The first five portions of the specimen to be found, which consist of several teeth, were discovered incidentally by a miner and were badly damaged as a result poor handling during collection.
 Additional fragments of the holotype were identified in the years following the taxon's description, all in similar condition and found within one square meter of the first find.
 These remains include a single partial tooth described in 1925 and a collection of three partial teeth purchased by Georgii Fredriks and realized to correspond with the same fossil in 1926.
 Several fragments of the tooth whorl were sold to private collectors and were never scientifically examined.
-Pieces of an ichthyodorulite (fossilized fish spine) found in association have also been suggested to have come from the same individual as the teeth.
-The rocks which produced the holotype specimen have, since its discovery, been defined as part of the Divjinskian Formation (alternatively spelled Divya Formation).
+Pieces of a large dorsal fin spine found at the same site have also been suggested to have come from the same individual as the teeth.
+The rocks which produced the holotype specimen have, since its discovery, been defined as part of the Divya Formation (alternatively spelled the Divjinskian Formation).
 The exposure of the Divya Formation where the type specimen was found is near the town of Krasnoufimsk, and as of 1976 a cast of the P. clerci holotype was housed at the Krasnoufimsk Museum.
 The species is known only from the damaged holotype.